The effective application of herbal medicine

-The effective application of herbal medicine is a somewhat complex affair with the client’s understanding of just what is achievable being of significant importance.
-Succinctly, well-applied herbal medicine best addresses functional (low to mid-level) complaints, i.e., problems that are dependent upon stress responses, poor diet and lifestyle choices, and/or genetic weakness exacerbated by environmental conditions or age.
+…is a somewhat nuanced affair, with the understanding of just what is achievable being of no small importance.
+Succinctly, well-applied herbal medicine best addresses functional complaints, i.e., problems that are dependent upon stress, poor diet and lifestyle choices, and/or genetic tendency amplified by environmental conditions or age.
 In other words: low to mid-level complaints.

-Inversely, severe disease (and issues that are dependent upon environmental circumstances that are not/can not be changed.
-In addition, individuals who are taking several (or more) pharmaceuticals usually find the addition of herbs to be ineffectual or confusing to an already highly manipulated physiological state.
+Inversely, severe disease (and issues that are dependent upon circumstances that are not/can not be changed) usually responds poorly herbal application.
+In addition, individuals whom are taking several (or more) pharmaceuticals usually find the addition of herbs to be ineffectual or confusing to an already highly manipulated physiological state.

 What to expect

 Consultations are comprised of verbal interview.
 In addition, some non-intrusive physical observation may be performed: observing the skin, hair, eyes, nails, tongue, and/or pulse for example.

 I use this time (and behind-the-scenes research) to determine the most effective herbal combination (and sometimes additional supplements) that addresses both the underlying constitutional-genetic pattern (if one exists) and its outward manifestation.

 Most of the internal herbs I dispense are alcohol-based (tinctures and fluidextracts), though for uncomplicated issues herbal teas often suffice.
 For individuals with alcohol sensitivities-aversions-contraindications, I do formulate without (or very low) alcohol using glycerites, vinegars (acidum tinctures), or solid extracts.
 Be sure to communicate your preference to me during the consultation.